NeroKR13/aframe-boilerplate/README.md

 ### Technologies
   * A-Frame (WebVR) core library and components for the VR experience
   * Prismic.io as headless CMS for content management and servicing
-  * Node.js + Express.js server to render views with data and media serviced by Prismic.io repository
+  * Node.js + Express.js server to render the VR scenes (EJS templates) with data and media serviced by Prismic.io repository
+  * Hosted on Heroku

 ### User Requirements
   * A modern, up-to-date web browser
   * VR headset recommended for best experience.
 Google Cardboard supported.
 No controller necessary.

+### Demo
+Visit http://gentle-shore-30705.herokuapp.com/ from your PC or smartphone

 ### To-Do's
   * Set different rotation for each panorama, change on selection